Paficent/jeode/README.md

 Jeode is a mod loader and framework for the PC version of [My Singing Monsters](https://store.steampowered.com/app/1419170/My_Singing_Monsters/), designed to make loading mods simple and development more powerful.

 > [!CAUTION]
 > Jeode is currently in its infancy.
-Bugs and issues are expected when using pre-release builds.
-Stability is not guaranteed.
+Bugs and issues are expected and stability is not guaranteed.
+Reporting these is the best way to help Jeode improve.

 ## Installation